Revision management

 Yoda uses a revision strategy that defines which revisions need to be kept.
 Revisions that don’t need to be kept as per this policy are removed by the daily revision cleanup job.
 A revision strategy consists of a series of successive time buckets, where the first bucket starts in the present.
 For example, in strategy A (see table below), the first bucket refers to all revisions created in the last six hours, the second bucket refers to all revisions created in the twelve hours before that, and so forth.
 Yoda uses strategy B by default.

 If a data object has any revisions in a defined bucket, the cleanup job removes revisions that do not belong to any bucket.
-If a data object has no revisions in a defined bucket, the cleanup job removed all but the last revision.
-This ensures that at least one revision of data object is kept, so it can always be reverted to the previous version.
+If a data object has no revisions in defined buckets, the cleanup job decides what happens based on the always_keep_one parameter:

 Strategy A: